"If your photographs aren't good enough, you're not close enough" .... Robert Capa

 Comments

-Subject is a very shy individual so challenge in getting to focus on his eyes.
+individual so challenge in getting to focus on his eyes.
 Used post processing in Photoshop Elements to try out a low key image and also added extra dof to image but discarded both manipulations as the original image is more effective. (see contact sheet).

 Strengths